-Earth Speaks is a large 45-minute choral work written for the Pasadena Master Chorale in 2015.
-It explores different perspectives on our earth through the lens of three Pasadena institutions.
+Earth Speaks is a large 45-minute choral work that explores different perspectives on our earth through the lens of three Pasadena institutions.
+It was commissioned by Pasadena Master Chorale in 2015.

 The first section looks at the earth through the lens of California’s Native Americans.
 After an exhaustive search for poetry from the Tongva tribe, the native people of the area that is now Pasadena, I found a single poem which is set beside two poems from other California tribes.
 The poetry speaks of their relationship to the earth, to rain, to one another, and to the modern civilizations that threaten to wipe their culture from the face of the planet.